 From the Daily Camera 8/17/03: "While the ostensible "stories" of these paintings might veer toward the unpleasant (and, in the case of "Bar Scene," even the grotesque), the paint itself is luxuriously applied, a seductive dance of color and texture on the canvas.
 This is particularly evident in "Coppertone," an oil that depicts a white woman rubbing suntan lotion on a black man's back.
 It's easy enough to read a sexual tension into the relationship between these two characters, but what's more satisfying is how Alpern renders the scene.
 The rich and variable blues of the water shimmer and collide, the flesh tones mingle and merge with the sand, and Matisse-like patterns blossom throughout the composition."

 Oil on Canvas, 48" x 44"

+Better Things.
 Mapleton Hill in Boulder.
 The famous Flatirons rock formation is in the distance.
-There is a story here...
+There is a true story here...
+It illustrates what Marilyn Monroe meant when she said, "Sometimes good things fall apart so that better things can fall together."
 Another painting that does not photograph well.

 Click image to enlarge

 The painting recalls my encounter with famous "beard" Kitty Carlisle Hart, hers with Judy Garland, explores changing mainstream values, the intersection of cultural appropriation and our common humanity.
 It's all about some heavy things in the guise of something much more light and fun.
 I’ll admit it, using a privileged, overdressed society matron, talk show panelist and patron of the arts seems an unconventional choice as a muse for a protest piece advocating for the right to speak up against racism and intolerance.
 It is a plea for understanding and thoughtful consideration of historical context when looking back at an artist’s body of work, and everyone's right to own our collective human experience.